640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-About 85 percent of people diagnosed with MS start off with the relapsing-remitting type.
+Most people diagnosed with MS start off with the relapsing-remitting type.
 In most cases, the course of the disease changes after a few decades and is then likely to become steadily worse.

 MS most often develops in people in their 20s and 30s.
 Women are twice as likely to have MS as men.

 Multiple sclerosis occurs when your body’s immune system attacks the central nervous systems, damaging the myelin that protects nerve fibers.
 Experts believe that environmental factors trigger the disease in people whose genetics make them susceptible to MS.

 These are often the earliest symptoms of MS: